 The change in seasons often brings with it a change in routine.
-At Achievement, we wanted to know how the transition from summer to fall affects our health and wellness, and we’re excited to share these insights from Achievers back with you.
+So we wanted to know how the transition from summer to fall affects our health and wellness, and we’re excited to share these insights from Evidation Members.

 The transition to fall can be especially cumbersome for parents as they juggle back to school duties, but is one parent more impacted than the other by the changing season?
 We decided to take a closer look at how moms and dads health holds up during the seasonal transition.
 We were also curious to explore how sleep and steps between parents and non-parents compared.